Hope

 Conclusion

-As Aidan walked across the stage with his magnetic smile to receive his diploma, my heart did contortions—full of joy, gratitude, and pride, and simultaneously heavy with the gravity of grief as his impending departure sunk in.
+As my son walked across the stage with his magnetic smile to receive his diploma, my heart did contortions—full of joy, gratitude, and pride, and simultaneously heavy with the gravity of grief as his impending departure sunk in.
 He has woven his way deeply into the hearts of our family, and in many ways his presence entwines us.
 With a full heart, I again yearn for him to live into the fullness of his life with and for others, and with and for God.
 I take heart knowing that although he will continue to weave his life beyond our home, that our threads will always be entwined, that we can partner to continue to keep our lives connected, and that God is the ultimate weaver.

 No tapestry is without flaws, and I realize that parenting at this juncture commences a slow release that will empower him in his own process of weaving.
 So, in this season of graduation, I celebrate the beautiful life that he has begun to weave, and look forward to what weaving awaits ahead.
-Wishing you moments where you take in, hold, and appreciate the complexities of the transitions you and yours find yourself in.
+Wishing you moments where you take in, hold, and appreciate the complexities of the transitions you and yours find yourselves in.

 Pamela Ebstyne King Executive Director, Peter L. Benson Professor of Applied Developmental Science